News & Events

 PUBLICATIONS

-January 15, 2025
+October 15, 2025

-Mongolia Society members will receive a copy of the book as part of their membership benefits.
-Those who wish to purchase the book may do so for $38.00, plus postage, until April 1, 2025.
+Memoirs costs $38.00, plus postage, until November 1, 2026.
 After then, the cost will be $50.00, plus postage.
 (U.S. postage $5.50, overseas postage varies by destination.)

-PRESENTATIONS & LECTURES
+SOCIETY PRESENTATIONS & LECTURES

 The Society’s President, Ambassador Michael Klecheski (Ret.), Presents a Lecture on Mongolia’s Independence